Fish oil supplements are a controversial topic.

 However, if you test low, fish oil, as a bioavailable form of EPA and DHA, can start to look like an attractive option, but how much to take?

-Does it follow that the average Joe should go out and take 10 + grams of fish oil a day?
+Does it follow that the average Joe should go out and take large doses of fish oil everyday?

-I find tremendous benefit from taking 2-3 days consecutive of about 600mg and 425mg of DHA:EPA.
+I find benefit from taking 2-3 days consecutive of about 600mg and 425mg of DHA:EPA.